getoutreach/gobox/pkg/ometrics/README.md

 ### Further Reading

 These docs provide high level usage examples, and specific information about the usage of otel with this package.
-However, most metrics instrumentation will ultimately be done directly using the golang otel package.
-In order to get a full understanding of the available instruments and their usage, feel free to check out their docs here: https://pkg.go.dev/go.opentelemetry.io/otel/metric.
+However, most metrics instrumentation will ultimately be done directly using the Golang `otel` package.
+To get a full understanding of the available instruments and their usage, check out the docs: https://pkg.go.dev/go.opentelemetry.io/otel/metric.

 ## Migrating from `gobox/pkg/metrics`

 Today, the current `metrics` package only exposes a small set of functionality, primarily creating a few basic http/grpc histograms.
-However, most code outside of the `github.com/getoutreach/httpx` package do not seem to use the `metrics` package directly (though all services using stencil should likely be using the httpx package's default metrics, if applicable).
-Most seem to use the prometheus libraries directly.
-Fortunately, the open-telemetry metrics package should allow for a progressive switch over to the new package, as both direct usage of prometheus as well as usage through open-telemetry can be done concurrently.
-New instruments can be created with open-telemetry package while old packages using the prometheus libraries directly can begin to gradually be moved over.
+However, most code outside of the `github.com/getoutreach/httpx` package do not seem to use the `metrics` package directly (though all services using Stencil should likely be using the `httpx` package's default metrics, if applicable).
+Most seem to use the Prometheus libraries directly.
+Fortunately, the open-telemetry metrics package should allow for a progressive switch over to the new package, as both direct usage of Prometheus as well as usage through open-telemetry can be done concurrently.
+New instruments can be created with open-telemetry package while old packages using the Prometheus libraries directly can begin to gradually be moved over.

-Below is an example os using the new open-telemetry package using a common pattern found within our own code-bases.
+Below is an example of using the new open-telemetry package using a common pattern found within our own codebases.

 *new*